Skip to main content

 Read more about our sustainability goals

-“Green star” classification in GRESB
+"Green Star" classification in GRESB

 GRESB Benchmark Report (PDF, file.anchor.en.label)Open the file in a new tab

-Purchase of shares, redemption and liquidation
+Purchase of units, redemption and liquidation

-For more information, please contact the Portfolio Manager
+For further information, please contact the manager

 Portfolio